 BA in Psychology

-The Psychology BA degree requirements can be found in the SJSU catalog.
+The Psychology BA degree requirements and the course catalog can be found at the links provided.
 A good visual summary is available here [pdf].
 The MySJSU MyAcademics “progress to degree” (or “what if”) report will show your outstanding requirements.

 Students have “catalog rights” to any program that existed since they started continuous attendance in California public higher education.
 Catalog rights exist when (i) Students have taken one or more courses every year to maintain catalog rights, and (ii) the courses in the program are still taught.
 Switching Degree programs (BA, BS) and catalog rights (“degree plan year”) is a formal process (see advisor).
 Program descriptions for other than the current year can be found here.